Art Department Curriculum Guide

 Business Studies

-Studying business can provide essential analytical and problem solving skills that students can take forward into higher education or into the work place.
+Studying business can provide essential analytical and problem-solving skills that students can take forward into higher education or into the workplace.

 Studying the AS students will learn about: